The Ultimate OSHA Compliance Guide

 Employees have certain rights they can exercise to help maintain a safe workplace.
 These include:

 - The right to file a complaint with OSHA and request an inspection of their workplace.

 - Receive training in a language they understand about the hazards specific to their workplace and how to lessen or eliminate these hazards.

 - Receive copies of records about injuries and illnesses in their workplace.

 - Receive copies of records of environmental tests done at their workplace.

 - Receive copies of their workplace health records.

 - Participate in an OSHA inspection and speak with the inspector privately.
 File a complaint with OSHA if any of their rights have been infringed upon and if an employer has retaliated against them for requesting an inspection.

 - File a whistleblower complaint if they’ve been retaliated against for making a safety complaint.

-OSHA standards are proven guidelines for providing a safe, hazard-free workplace.
-They are always posted for free on the OSHA website under Laws and Regulations.
-The standards may also be found as printable (.PDF) summaries, or digests, on the Publications page.
+OSHA standards are proven guidelines for providing a safe, hazard-free workplace. provide a safe, hazard-free workplace.
+Always posted for free on the OSHA website under Laws and Regulations, the standards may also be found as printable (.PDF) summaries, or digests, on the Publications page.